Beginner's Guide to Wuxia Part 1

 Seven Swords (七剑下天山 qi jian xia tian shan)

 One of Liang Yusheng’s most representative works, the novel itself could be confusing for the story is a continuation of several earlier titles.
 The various movie adaptations, however, did a reasonable job of condensing the story.
 I recommend Seven Swords, instead of other Liang Yusheng works like The Bride with White Hair, for it is a great summation of Liang’s style.
 There are strong feminine characters.
 The story is also set against the rise of the Qing Dynasty in China.
 Most of all, Seven Swords establishes the mythos for all of Liang’s works set in later periods.
 This is a useful, almost necessary reference, if you are to continue reading his stories.

 Chu Liuxiang (楚留香)

 Chu Liuxiang is the protagonist in a series of novels by Gu Long.
 A Robin Hood of sorts, he steals to help the poor, and frequently also intervenes in Wulin matters to uphold justice.
-One of Gu Long’s most popular characters, if not the most, Chu Liuxiang is famous for his wit, charisma, and unmatched speed.
-In the 70s and 80s, he was frequently portrayed on television and in movies by Hong Kong actor Adam Cheng.
-Cheng was so successful with these portrayals that he became the semi-official face of Chu Liuxiang for life.
+One of Gu Long’s most enduring characters, if not the most, Chu Liuxiang is famous for his wit, charisma, and unmatched speed.
+In the 70s and 80s, he was frequently portrayed on television and in movies by Hong Kong veteran actor Adam Cheng.
+Cheng was so successful with these portrayals, he became the semi-official face of Chu Liuxiang for life.